All Episodes

 Every generation does.

-So you've got some pretty smart people have come along and try to capitalize on it in this whole environmental movement.
+So you've got some pretty smart people who have come along and tried to capitalize on it, this whole environmental movement.

 They don't have any facts.